9 October 2024

 In addition, they added a new planting buffer along resident windows to prevent unwanted access and installed different garbage enclosures with non-climbable fencing.

-Jairo and his team also created additional areas that can be used by residents in the Bow Valley community.
+Jairo, with the support and guidance of the Capital Maintenance and Renewals team, created additional areas that can be used by residents in the Bow Valley community.
 These include a 100 m loop around the northwest corner of the building with additional seating, plantings and grassy spaces, essentially creating a private park for residents.
 They also added a new pathway to provide better connectivity between the city pathways and the adjacent park.

 Privacy fencing has been installed to help minimize noise from Memorial Drive at Spruce, and a new four-foot fence in front of Bow Valley helps direct people to, and away from, the front of the building.
 New sidewalks were also made wider to accommodate people using walkers to stroll side by side.